 International Development Planning

-The International Planning Specialization prepares planners to work with governments, community based NGOs and international development agencies that work on subnational development in developing countries.
+The International Development Planning track prepares planners to work with governments, community based NGOs and international development agencies that work on subnational development in developing countries.

-The major goals of this specialization are to:
+The major goals of this track are to:

 - Give the background needed to work in the particular contexts of developing countries and to deal with the special challenges they face.